epcarp/honeycutcoffee/docs/index.md

 ---
 title: Welcome to HoneycutCoffee.com
 layout: home
-description: The best coffe in the world!"
+description: The best coffe in the world!
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---